alpauna/ESPHome-Goodman-Furnace-Controller/README.md

 # ESPHome Goodman Funace Controller
+## well thats funny
+Um.. should be called furnance not funace but you get the idea...
+Maybe I will fix it at sometime but this seems difficult to fix at this point.
+Anyway this was FUN to build so the name fits!
+Actually, it was way crazy but working from home I am sick of hearing the old controller relays.
+This board uses triacs to accomplish what the old relays did.
+## Info
  This is the current ESPHome code and support for my Goodman Furnace Controller.
  I have a blog on this [here](https://alshowto.com/esp32-s3-climatefurnace-controller/)
  ![Version 1 board](pictures/FurnaceControllerVersion1.jpg)